 - c.
 Water Runoff (including stormwater): - 1.
 Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
-If so, describe. - Stocking or presence of grass carp will not affect any runoff at the site. - 2.
-Could waste materials enter ground or surface waters?
+If so, describe.

+Stocking or presence of grass carp will not affect any runoff at the site.
+This Pond does not flow to any other streams of bodies of water

+2. Could waste materials enter ground or surface waters?
 If so, generally describe.